 Just a couple years after the start of the 19th century, the area saw it’s first permanent residents who purchased the property from the Holland Land Company.
 The stretch of land through the county around Ridge Road saw almost immediate development.
 Except, that development was quickly halted in 1813 when British troops burned the city of Lewiston to the west.

-(Lewiston is also home to the Our Lady of Fatima Shrine which we visited last summer, and in December they do a pretty cool battle reenactment throughout the entire Main Street section of the town–worth a visit!)
+(Lewiston is also home to the Our Lady of Fatima Shrine which we visited last summer.)

 The land had been purchased, but it wasn’t until 1826 that Orleans was separated from Genesee County and became it’s own entity.
 Just one year previous, one of the most important advancements in the history of NY state’s transportation system had opened, and people began traveling the Erie Canal back and forth and gaining access to other parts of the state with ease.